-Louisiana IHOP employees come under hail of gunfire, one killed
+Louisiana IHOP employees come under hail of gunfire, 1 killed

-At least one person is dead and another has been injured by gunfire at an IHOP in Baton Rouge Tuesday afternoon, according to preliminary reports.
+At least one person is dead and another has been injured by gunfire at an IHOP in Baton Rouge Tuesday afternoon, according to reports.

 The gunfire erupted at the restaurant along Siegen Lane around noon, WBRZ reported, citing the East Baton Rouge Sheriff’s Office.